Skip to content

 Several things throw off the magnetometer.

 Magnetic cases and accessories.
 Cases with magnetic clasps, MagSafe wallet attachments, and car mounts with magnets all distort the compass.
-In our testing with a magnetic wallet case on an iPhone 12, the compass reading shifted by about 35 degrees compared to a bare device.
+A magnetic wallet case can shift the reading by tens of degrees compared to a bare device.
 Remove any magnetic accessory before calibrating.

 Location Services turned off.
 The Compass app needs location access to show True North.
 Without it, you’ll only get Magnetic North, which can differ by 15 degrees or more depending on where you live.
 If your iPhone GPS isn’t working, that compounds the problem since GPS data feeds into the compass calculation.